-The Coveo™ Machine Learning (Coveo ML) service (see Coveo Machine Learning) currently offers the features described in the following sections.
+The Coveo Machine Learning (Coveo ML) service currently offers the following features:

 In short, the ART feature learns what search users seek and delivers it.

-The Coveo ML Query Suggestions feature:
+The Coveo ML QS feature:

 Stems query suggestion keywords to remove duplicates.

-Offers the most relevant recommendations by ranking query suggestions considering:
+Offers the most relevant recommendations by ranking query suggestions, considering: